ankit-rathi/Data-AI-Visual-Notebook/chapters/17_Data_Trust.md

 ---

-## Example Section — Ensuring Data Trust in a Financial Risk Analytics System
+## Example — Ensuring Data Trust in a Financial Risk Analytics System

 Consider how a financial institution manages data used for credit risk analysis.